Climate Change Response

 Governance

-Under the direction of the Sustainability Committee, the Environment Subcommittee plays a central role in considering specific measures and promoting activities related to climate change.
+Under the instruction of the Sustainability Committee, the Environment Subcommittee plays a central role in assessing specific measures and promoting activities related to climate change initiatives.
 The Environmental Subcommittee reports quarterly to the Sustainability Committee on the progress of activities, risk assessment and countermeasures, and receives instructions as appropriate.
 In addition, with regard to climate change risks, the Sustainability Committee works together with the Risk Management Committee to share information and take other actions.

 Strategy

-To identify risks and opportunities from climate change, we have set 1.5°C/2°C and 4°C scenarios based on information published by the Intergovernmental Panel on Climate Change (IPCC), and the International Energy Agency (IEA).
-The Environmental Subcommittee analyzed the scenarios and evaluated the financial impact on our business based on temporal perspective, likelihood of occurrence, and scope of impact.
+To identify risks and opportunities from climate change, we have set 1.5°C/2°C and 4°C scenarios based on information published by the Intergovernmental Panel on Climate Change (IPCC), and the International Energy Agency (IEA) while taking into account the global impact on energy conditions and social aspects.
+The Environmental Subcommittee analyzed the financial impact from the perspective of timing, likelihood of occurrence, and scope of impact.
+We evaluate quantitatively and qualitatively the magnitude of the impact on our Group’s business and consider countermeasures.

 Transition Risk